top of page

 Current and Recent Projects: What's Up Next?

-Souls Unscreened, with composer Roger A. Martinez,
+Souls Unscreened, with composer Roger A. Martinez, In-Progress

 Breaking Blood, with composer Tori Lavan